firstpersontravel/charter-docs/docs/reference/fieldtypes.md

 ## Simple value

-A simple string, number, or "true" or "false"
+A field that can be a string, number, or "true" or "false".

 ## String

-Arbitrary text.
+Arbitrary text, usually for display to a participant.